jancerman/Home/Guidelines for SDK developers.md

 Delivery Preview API | Support for [previewing unpublished content items](https://developer.kenticocloud.com/reference#section-production-vs-preview) via the Delivery Preview API.
 Content filtering | Support for the [filtering parameters](https://developer.kenticocloud.com/reference#content-filtering) when making queries to the Delivery API.
 Localization | Support for retrieving localized content, that is using the `language` query parameter when retrieving content items.
-Rendering Rich text elements | Support for rendering content of the built-in Rich text elements.
+Rendering Rich text elements | Support for rendering content (in other words, transforming HTML 5 fragments) of the built-in Rich text elements.
 This content includes links, images, components, and other content items.
 Resolving links | Support for resolving hypertext links to other content items within the built-in Rich text elements.
 Retrieving linked items | Support for retrieving content items and components that are used within other content items.

-### Strong vs. weak typing
+### Dynamic vs. strongly typed models

 We recommend that you use strong typing for the SDK, if supported by a given stack.
 Note that the community can implement untyped support later, if needed.
 In such case, the untyped methods should return raw data from the Delivery API and should not modify the content in any way.